skillrepos/ai-3in1/labs.md

 <br><br>

-9. When you're done, you can use 'exit' to stop the client and CTRL-C to stop the server.
+9. When you're done, you can use `exit` to stop the client and`CTRL+C` to stop the server.

 <p align="center">
 **[END OF LAB]**